Gholam Sarwar Husseini

-Shah Syed Gholam Sarwar Hosseini (শাহ সৈয়দ গোলাম সারোয়ার হুসেইনী) was a Bengali politician and the hereditary Pir of Daira Sharif in Noakhali, Bengal Presidency.
+Shah Syed Gholam Sarwar Husseini (শাহ সৈয়দ গোলাম সারোয়ার হুসেইনী) was a Bengali politician and the hereditary Pir of Daira Sharif in Noakhali, Bengal Presidency.

 Family

 Sarwar was from a prominent Bengali Muslim family of Sufi pirs who were based in Dayra Sharif in Shyampur, present-day Ramganj, Lakshmipur District.
 His ancestor was a Syed who originally settled in Raipur, arriving from Delhi.
 Golam Sarwar's father and grandfather were known as pious people and followed strict religious rites.
 They were hereditary servants of Diyara Sharif of Shampur.
-Diyara Sharif was considered a holy place by all Hindus and Muslims in the area.

 Career

-He was an elected member of the Bengal Legislative Assembly, representing the radical or "extremist" wing of the Krishak Sramik Party.
-He was elected as a lawmaker in 1937 but lost in 6 September 1946, being unseated by an All-India Muslim League candidate.
+Gholam Sarwar Husseini was an elected member of the Bengal Legislative Assembly from 1937 to 1945, representing the radical wing of the Krishak Sramik Party.
+He lost his seat on 6 September 1946 against an All-India Muslim League candidate.